k3t3n/FlyConn/extended_data/INFO.md

 `ARI.xlsx` : Pairwise ARI values for different combinations of parameter choices.

+`labels.xlsx` :
+  - Sheet 1: Assigned labels for each connectivity-based class.
+  - Sheet Label Description:
+  - abc
+  -
+  -
+  - The red cells the lowest column-wise.
+The green cell highlights the maximum clolumn value.
-`labels.xlsx` : Assigned labels for each connectivity-based class.
-Additional sheets include supplemental data calculated for each class, along with a summary of the procedure used to assign the corresponding labels.
+  - Additional sheets include supplemental data calculated for each class, along with a summary of the procedure used to assign the corresponding labels.

 ## Movie